drupalprojects/focal_point/README.md

 Additionally, you can specify what image preset to use for the preview image if none is already provided.
 Typically this is only used for Media fields.

-Additionally, if (and only if) you have the smartcrop module installed you will also se a configuration option to allow smartcrop to be used to estimate the initial position of the focal point for you. __Use this option with care however since it requires a lot of memory and image processing.__
+Additionally, you can select what method to use when calculating the initial focal point value on image upload.
+Out of the box, the smart crop module (if it's installed) can be selected or you can write your own.
+See focal_point.api.php for an example of this. __Use this option with care however since it can require a lot of memory and image processing.__

 ###Updating from imagefield_focus to focal_point